-The jewel in HBO Max’s crown could be its HBO content.
+The jewel in HBO Max’s crown is its HBO content.
 HBO Now doesn’t even give you full access to the HBO vault and it costs about twice as much as Netflix and Hulu, yet it still managed to score around five million subscribers anyway.
 The full HBO catalog could win over even more streamers, as can the addition of Warner Brothers’ massive movie vault.
 The acquisition of several hot properties from other production companies (Friends, Seinfeld, etc.) makes HBO Max look even more tempting.

 There’s a lot to like about HBO Max, especially in terms of content.
 There’s literally something for everyone: lots of cartoons for the kids, award-winning HBO dramas for the adults, tons of new and old Warner Brothers movies and more.

-- Strong lineup of cartoons and animations
+- Strong lineup of animation

 - Expensive compared to other on-demand services

 - HBO Max is HBO’s third streaming app

 There are currently 2 HBO Max plans, one with ads and one without.

 The With Ads plan costs $9.99/month or $99.99/year, which is like getting 2 months free.
 The Ad-Free plan removes the commercials for $14.99/month or $149.99/year.
 The Ad-Free plan also lets you download content to watch offline and enables 4K streaming.